The Otaku Love Connection

 The Otaku Love Connection (オタクも恋も連鎖する, Otaku mo Koi mo Rensa Suru) is a Japanese manga series written and illustrated by Chiyu Amairo.
 It initially began publication as a webcomic on the author's Twitter account in June 2022.
 It was later acquired by Square Enix who began serializing it on the Pixiv Comic website under their Gangan Pixiv brand in April 2023.

+Plot

+Wataru Otonari is a high school student who ships two students in his classroom, Yuzuru Kakoi and Chihiro Kawai, because of their beauty.
+Wataru later encounters people who share the same ship as him, albeit from different points of view.

 Publication

 Written and illustrated by Chiyu Amairo, The Otaku Love Connection began publication as a webcomic on the author's Twitter account on June 18, 2022.
 It was later acquired by Square Enix who began serializing it on the Pixiv Comic website under their Gangan Pixiv brand on April 8, 2023.
-Its chapters have been compiled into four tankōbon volumes as of June 2025.
+Its chapters have been compiled into five tankōbon volumes as of July 2026.

 The series is published in English on Square Enix's Manga Up!
 Global app and website.
 During their panel at Anime Expo 2024, Square Enix Manga & Books announced that they had licensed the series for English publication beginning in February 2025.